mohaEs/Zoo-Fundus-Disc-Segmentation/README.md

 ## requirements

 ## Sources
-All rights of the each method and corresponding libraries are reserved by their authors.
+All rights and responsibilities of the each method and corresponding library is reserved by their developer.
+See the sources repositories:

 ## Citing